-GERD Specialist near Philadelphia, PA
+GERD Specialist in Philadelphia, PA

-What Causes Reflux (GERD)?
+What Causes Chronic Acid Reflux (GERD)?

 With a normal, healthy person, after swallowing, a valve between the esophagus and the stomach opens to allow food to pass, then it closes to prevent stomach fluids from backwashing, or “refluxing,” back up into the esophagus.
 A fully functional valve closes to prevent reflux of stomach acid into the esophagus.